er1kb/secretaries/README.md

 ### A single, short text
 ```
 from secretary import secretary as s
-t t = s.run(text = "Joe Biden and Donald Trump are the two most recent presidents of the United States.", lang = "English")
+t = s.run(text = "Joe Biden and Donald Trump are the two most recent presidents of the United States.", lang = "English")
 print(t)
 ```
 ```